TheDeveloperAAA/multi-tf-trading-system/README.md

-# multi-tf-trading-system
+#Quantitative Developer Assignment (Numatix)

+Work In Progress.

-Deterministic multi-timeframe trading system with backtest and live parity.
-NumatiX Quantitative Developer assignment.
+This repository implements a deterministic multi-timeframe trading system with backtest and live excetion parity, built for the NumatiX Quan dev assignment.